zeek/zeek/src/script_opt/CPP/README.md

 as currently done, to instead be in a pseudo-event handler.

-* Code compiled with `-O gen-standalone-C++` likely has bugs if that code requires initializing a global variable that specifies extend fields in an extensible record (i.e., fields added using `redef`).
+* Code compiled with `-O gen-standalone-C++` likely has bugs if that code requires initializing a global variable that specifies extending fields in an extensible record (i.e., fields added using `redef`).

 * If a lambda generates an event that is not otherwise referred to, that